-In December 2021, North and West Northamptonshire Councils extended the ambition for full fibre and gigabit capable broadband coverage, setting challenging targets to see 80% and 90% availability respectively by the end of 2023 demonstrates a commitment to see availability of the best digital technology boosted in North and West Northamptonshire and a future-proofing of connectivity now and for future generations.
-This includes extending deployment through contracts with Gigaclear Networks in the rural areas and complements expected commercial investment in Fibre to the Premise and gigabit capable technology by CityFibre, Openreach and Virgin Media and others in the urban areas.
+In December 2021, North and West Northamptonshire Councils extended the ambition for full fibre and gigabit capable broadband coverage, setting challenging targets to see 80% and 90% availability respectively by the end of 2028.
+This demonstrates a commitment to see availability of the best digital technology boosted in North and West Northamptonshire and a future-proofing of connectivity now and for future generations.
+This includes focused deployment through contracts with Gigaclear Networks to serve rural premises in need and complements expected commercial investment in full fibre and gigabit capable technology by CityFibre, Openreach, OFNL, Virgin Media and Gigaclear in the county.

 To view progress on local superfast and full fibre coverage in the county and other areas visit the ThinkBroadband website, the UK's largest independent broadband news and information site.

 At the outset of each stage of the project, the Local Body (authority responsible for the broadband programme in the area) is required to determine where public investment is needed to bring forward superfast or gigabit capable broadband.
 These are the areas of market failure where there are no apparent commercial plans to upgrade telecoms networks.
 The Local Body determines these through a process known as an Open Market Review (OMR).

 The State Aid Intervention Area maps show where there is or is expected to be commercial coverage (shown in grey or black) and areas still in need i.e. where there are no known commercial plans – these are the White areas which represent the proposed Intervention Area for public investment.
 The Intervention Area maps are consulted on through a State Aid Public Consultation.

 On conclusion of this consultation, the Local Body has to make any adjustments required to the mapping following any responses received, as appropriate.
-The maps and the methodology are then reported to the National Competence Centre, managed by Broadband Delivery UK (BDUK), to notify them of the intention to invest public funding in the Intervention Area and to secure clearance for this 'State aid'.
+The maps and the methodology are then reported to the National Competence Centre, managed by Building Digital UK (BDUK), to notify them of the intention to invest public funding in the Intervention Area and to secure clearance for this 'State aid'.
 You can find out more on the State Aid Public Consultation web page.